Have you ever sat in your science class paranoid that you might accidentally write the word “orgasm” instead of “organism” in your school book?

 Have you ever been nervous when you had to speak or read aloud in front of the whole class, due to fear you might accidentally say “orgasm” instead of “organism” and then the whole class would burst into laughter at you?

-At what age, did you begin to explore into the depths of porn on the internet?
+At what age, did you begin to explore the depths of porn on the internet?
 Were you fifteen?
 Sixteen?
 Eighteen?
 Thirteen?

 For me, it didn’t start with porn.
 Well, not the type you watch anyway.
 More the type you play.

 I was probably around eleven when the sexual scenes in films would begin to make me feel a certain way.
 They gave me a sensation that felt like butterflies in my tummy, I would tickle and tingle.
-I was never be embarrassed by these scenes.
-I would just tingle inside.
+I was never embarrassed by these scenes.
+I would just embrace the tingle inside.

 I used to play online games, multiplayer online games.
 They were always fun.
 I enjoyed them thoroughly.
 There was a broad range of players on these games, from thirteen to perhaps eighteen.
 Some were sexual, it was nice.
 It was a nice virtual reality.
 An online community, who understood me.